-Dating a sailing enthusiast can be both exciting, fun and even life changing.
+Dating a sailing enthusiast can be both exciting, fun and even life-changing.
 Here are a few sailing dating tips for Lovesail members new to dating or just a bit rusty:

-ALWAYS keep your personal details to yourself.
+- ALWAYS keep your personal details to yourself.
 We do not advise handing over your personal address, email address, facebook details, place of work or mobile number unless you are very sure about the person or have met them first.
 Be very wary of someone who sends you their contact details on the very first contact.
 You can talk to them via the secure messaging facility on the site for as long as you like and until you are ready to meet.
 Do not feel pressured to hand over your details.

-ALWAYS let a friend know where you are going and who you are meeting when going on a first or subsequent date.
+- ALWAYS let a friend know where you are going and who you are meeting when going on a first or subsequent date.
 They can then check with you as to your whereabouts if needs be.

-TAKE a mobile phone with you on the date and make sure it’s fully charged.
+- TAKE a mobile phone with you on the date and make sure it’s fully charged.

-If you are invited to go sailing meet at least once, for a coffee perhaps, in a mutually convenient venue.
+- If you are invited to go sailing meet at least once, for a coffee perhaps, in a mutually convenient venue.
 Ideally, try to meet several more times before committing to a sailing trip.
 If you are going out sailing try to take a friend or group of friends with you.
-There will be space and extra crew should be welcome.
+There should be space and extra crew should be welcome.

-ALWAYS arrange your own transport to the date, especially if you are travelling abroad to meet someone new.
+- ALWAYS arrange your own transport to the date, especially if you are travelling abroad to meet someone new.
 Have enough funds and a contingency plan to get back under your own steam in case things do not turn out as expected.

-PLEASE REMEMBER members on Lovesail are sailing enthusiasts.
+- PLEASE REMEMBER members on Lovesail are sailing enthusiasts.
 If they invite you sailing then expect to help with crewing.
 It doesn’t matter if you are novice just make this clear before you meet and find out what is expected of you.
 Sailing is not an excuse for a cheap/free holiday, you will be expected to pull your weight and also contribute to costs.
 Make sure you discuss this with your date before meeting.

-LEAVE if you begin to feel uncomfortable.
+- LEAVE if you begin to feel uncomfortable.
 Do not feel embarrassed or guilty about leaving, your safety is paramount.
 It’s ok to make an excuse and leave whenever you want.

-Report any members to Admin if you feel they are not genuine or have acted in a way that you feel is inappropriate.
+- Report any members to Admin if you feel they are not genuine or have acted in a way that you feel is inappropriate.
 We can and will delete them!